Spatiotemporal k-means: Conclusion

-Overall, STKM demonstrably outperforms existing methods on the moving cluster problem.
-In the future, we intend to further explore robust versions of STKM for handling noisy spatiotemporal data as well as approaches to estimating the number of clusters $k$.
-With ever increasing information from broad applications such as surveillance, transportation, environmental and seismology studies, and mobile data analysis, STKM and other related methods are critical for the unsupervised analysis of spatiotemporal data streams.
+Overall, ST$k$M demonstrably outperforms existing methods on the moving cluster problem.
+As such, we explore how ST$k$M can be used for more complex machine learning applications and provide evidence that it has the potential to be used as part of an ensemble for region of interest detection in videos.
+In the future, we intend to explore robust extensions of ST$k$M for handling noise, approaches to estimating the number of clusters $k$, and further study applications of ST$k$M for computer vision and other more complex machine learning tasks.
+In a parallel line of work, we have already extended ST$k$M to the more abstract metric case involving graphs~\citep{dabke-2023-stgkm, dabke-2023-stgkm-conf, dabke-2024-stgkm-journal}.
+With ever increasing information from broad applications such as surveillance, transportation, environmental studies, and mobile data analysis, ST$k$M and other related methods are critical for the unsupervised analysis of spatiotemporal data streams.